scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Recommendations

+* You should use Kubernetes node size `Standard D4s v3` for Scalar DL node pool to deploy ledger and auditor.
-* You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool.
+* You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool to deploy only ledger.
 * You should create 3 nodes in each node group for high availability in production.
 * You should configure `Autoscale` for the node pools If you want to scale the nodes.